-There's no evidence that the behavioral disorder ADHD is caused by diet.
+There's no evidence that diet causes the behavioral disorder ADHD.

-However, research suggests that for some people, dietary changes can improve symptoms.
+However, research suggests that for some people, dietary changes can help to improve symptoms.

 In fact, a substantial amount of research has examined how nutrition affects ADHD.

-This article is an overview of these findings, discussing the foods, diets and supplements involved.
+This article is an overview of these findings, discussing foods, diets, and supplements involved.

 The exact cause of ADHD is unclear, but research shows that genetics play a major role.
 Other factors, such as environmental toxicity and poor nutrition during infancy, have also been implicated (

-Bottom Line: ADHD is a complicated behavioral disorder, and common treatments include therapy and medication.
+Summary ADHD is a complicated behavioral disorder.
+Common treatments include therapy and medication.
 Dietary changes may also be useful.

-The science behind food's effects on behavior is still quite new and controversial.
-However, everyone can agree that certain foods do affect behavior.
+The science behind the effect of food on behavior is still quite new and controversial.
+However, certain foods do affect behavior.

 Nutritional deficiencies can also affect behavior.
-One study concluded that taking a supplement of essential fatty acids, vitamins and minerals led to a significant reduction in antisocial behavior, compared to a placebo (
+One study concluded that taking a supplement of essential fatty acids, vitamins, and minerals led to a significant reduction in antisocial behavior, compared with a placebo (

-Since foods and supplements have been shown to influence behavior, it seems plausible that they could also affect ADHD symptoms, which are largely behavioral.
+Since foods and supplements may influence behavior, it seems plausible that they could also affect ADHD symptoms, which are largely behavioral.